zalando/engineering-principles/README.md

 We reduce the impact of remote failures by calling them asynchronously.
 We achieve this by choosing an **event-driven architecture** based on queues (typically wrapped by REST interfaces).
 Communication with other systems becomes non-blocking.
 While functionality might be compromised, the system continues working.
 ####Service Degradation
 We react to remote dependency failures by degrading a service until the remote dependency is working again.
 This means that your system must be aware of remote dependency health.
-It needs to detect failure, and it needs to notice when an external dependency becomes healthy again.
+It needs to detect failure and also notice when an external dependency becomes healthy again.
 ####Use Low-Tech Coupling
 Low-tech coupling reduces issues resulting from changes in communicating systems, and can reduce complexity and dependencies.
 An example of low-tech coupling is service discovery via DNS.
 Communication should be done over interoperable protocols like HTTP instead of, for example, RMI.
 ####REST and JSON